Jalpaiguri: Rainfall and other conditions

 As Jalpaiguri is located on the base of the Himalayas, the city receives a high amount of rainfall throughout the year.
 The average annual rainfall is approximately 3400 mm.
 A distinct season, monsoon is observed from June to September.
-About 965.7 mm rain falls in July.
-Though the amount plummets to 6.6 mm in December.
+About 917.3 mm rain falls in July.
+Though the amount plummets to 3.3 mm in December.
 On an average, the rainy days in Jalpaiguri city are 100.
-The heaviest one-day rainfall occurred on 10 July 1999 when 474 mm rain fell in the city.
+The heaviest one-day rainfall occurred on 10 July 1999 when 474 mm rain fell on the city.
 The wettest month was July 1996.
 In that month, a total of 1546.2 mm of rain was received.
 Jalpaiguri doesn't get snowfall.
 Humidity is very high in the air.

 Demographics

 According to the 2011 census, Jalpaiguri had a population of 107,341 people (53,708 male and 53,633 female) while the Metropolitan region had a population of 169,002 people (85,226 males and 83,787 females).
 The population for children aged 0-6 was 14,522.
 Effective literacy rate for people aged 7+ was 86.43 per cent.

+The main languages spoken here are Bengali, Hindi and Nepali.

 Civic administration

-Civic administration is the responsibility of the Jalpaiguri Municipality which is the sixth oldest in West Bengal after that of Kolkata, Howrah, Berhampore, Burdwan and Siuri.
+Civic administration is the responsibility of the Jalpaiguri Municipality which is the tenth oldest in West Bengal after that of Kolkata, Uttarpara, Shantipur, Howrah, Krishnanagar, Burdwan, Basirhat, Berhampore and Siuri.
 Set up in 1885, it is headed by a chairman who is elected by the residents of the city.
-It has 25 wards that elect the ward councilors.
+It has 25 wards that elect the ward councillors.
 The All India Trinamool Congress is in the power of this municipal body.
 The chairperson of the municipality is Papia Pal.